Friday 28 March, 19:30 at St Paul's Church

 Venue: St Paul's Church

-Join BREMF Consort of Voices to celebrate the 500 anniversary of the birth of Giovanni Pierluigi da Palestrina in 1525, whose graceful polyphony was written to be performed in the Sistine chapel and whose influence quickly spread throughout Europe.
-We will also be performing motets by some of his contemporaries including Allegri, Victoria, Gabrieli, and Marenzio.
+Join BREMF Consort of Voices to celebrate the 500 anniversary of the birth in 1525 of Giovanni Pierluigi da Palestrina, whose graceful polyphony was written to be performed in the Sistine Chapel in Rome’s Vatican City.
+His influence quickly spread throughout Europe and our programme also includes motets by some of his contemporaries including Allegri, Victoria, Giovanni Gabrieli and Marenzio.

 BREMF Consort of Voices